kiba/Writings/for_science/timeline.md

 October 3, 2015 - Chapter 23 - Sasaki, James, and Diana vacation on a deserted island on Earth.
 October 9, 2015 - Chapter 23 - Sasaki confessed to the immortality secret.
 October 10, 2015 - Chapter 23 - The vacationers escape back to Sidonia before they were discovered by Earthlings.
+October 10, 2015 - Chapter 24 - Captain Kobayashi unmasked herself and announced that she is a secret immortal, starting a constitutional crisis in Sidonia.
-October 10, 2015 - Chapter 24 - The constitutional crisis in Sidonia started.
+October 10, 2015 - Chapter 24 - Cindy Blue, part of Vale News Network crew on assignment to Sidonia bear witness to the constitutional crisis unfolding in Sidonia.
+October 10, 2015 - Chapter 24 - Upon return to Sidonia, Sasaki was escorted by military police for an interview.